Japanese Sign Language: Deaf education

 The conflict on the definition of JSL and Taiou Shuwa continues, and it affects Deaf education.
 In the 1990s, oral education, long in use, was replaced with the total communication method.
 Previously, Deaf children were forced to speak and banned from using sign language in all schools for the Deaf.
 With the total communication method, teachers use multiple modes of communication, including spoken language, written language, and simultaneous communication, to fit each Deaf child.
-The use of sign language spread in Japan at that time, but it was used along with speaking, called Taiou Shuwa.
+The use of sign language spread in Japan at that time, but it was used along with speaking, as in simultaneous communication with Taiou Shuwa.

 In 2003, the Japan Deaf Children and Parents Association published a civil rights remedy statement called "Rights of Deaf children to education equality were infringed".
 They requested teachers who can teach JSL in all schools, and they demanded the JSL cambism course in all universities give a license for teachers of the Deaf.
 However, the Japanese Federation of the Deaf said "human rights may be infringed by distinguishing the two communication methods for users of JSL and Taiou Shuwa," with some agreement from the Japan Deaf Children and Parents Association.
 Finally, the Japan Federation of Bar Associations prepared the document "Opinion to require enriched sign education," and used the word sign instead of JSL.
 The statement did not have the power to add the requirement that teachers can teach in JSL in all schools for the Deaf.Currently, JSL is used in only one private school in Tokyo, Meisei Gakuen, and the other schools for the Deaf use other communication methods.